-(66) "Specialty printing" means all gravure and flexographic operations which print a design or image, excluding publication gravure and packaging printing.
+(57 "Specialty printing" means all gravure and flexographic operations which print a design or image, excluding publication gravure and packaging printing.
 Specialty Printing includes printing on paper plates and cups, patterned gift wrap, wallpaper, and floor coverings.

-(67) "Splash filling" means the filling of a delivery vessel or stationary storage tanks through a pipe or hose whose discharge opening is above the surface level of the liquid in the tank being filled.

-(68) "Source" means any building, structure facility, installation or combination thereof which emits or is capable of emitting air contaminants to the atmosphere and is located on one or more contiguous or adjacent properties and is owned or operated by the same person or by persons under common control.

-(69) "Source category" means all sources of the same type or classification.

-(70) "Submerged fill" means any fill pipe or hose, the discharge opening of which is entirely submerged when the liquid is 6 inches above the bottom of the tank; or when applied to a tank which is loaded from the side, shall mean any fill pipe, the discharge of which is entirely submerged when the liquid level is 18 inches, or is twice the diameter of the fill pipe, whichever is greater, above the bottom of the tank.
+(58) "Submerged fill" means any fill pipe or hose, the discharge opening of which is entirely submerged when the liquid is 6 inches above the bottom of the tank; or when applied to a tank which is loaded from the side, means any fill pipe, the discharge of which is entirely submerged when the liquid level is 18 inches, or is twice the diameter of the fill pipe, whichever is greater, above the bottom of the tank.

-(71) "Thin particleboard" means a manufactured board 1/4 inch or less in thickness made of individual wood particles which have been coated with a binder and formed into flat sheets by pressure.

-(72) "Thirty-day rolling average" means any value arithmetically averaged over any consecutive thirty days.
+(59) "Thirty-day rolling average" means any value arithmetically averaged over any consecutive thirty days.

-(73) "Tileboard" means paneling that has a colored waterproof surface coating.
+(60) "Tileboard" means paneling that has a colored waterproof surface coating.